Tim275/SERVERLESS-TODO-APP-FRONTEND/README.md

 ### What is Todo App?

-This is a todo application built with React.js and backend API server written in Node.js.
-It's a simple, intuitive, and elegant UI for managing your todo list.
-It comes with a number of great features such as creating, updating or deleting tasks from the list.
+This is a Todo application built with React.js and backend API written in Lambda
 <br/>
 <br/>